Journal Features Pricing Support Download

 What is a Vieux Carré cocktail?

-A stirred cocktail made with rye whiskey, cognac, sweet vermouth, Benedictine, and dashes of both Peychaud's and Angostura bitters.
-Created in the 1930s at the Hotel Monteleone's Carousel Bar in New Orleans.
+A stirred cocktail built on equal parts rye whiskey, cognac, and sweet vermouth, with Bénédictine and dashes of both Peychaud's and Angostura bitters.
+Created in the 1930s at the Hotel Monteleone's Carousel Bar in New Orleans by head bartender Walter Bergeron.

 How do you pronounce Vieux Carré?